-Lemma 2:
+Lemma 2 For all

-For all c and v, $x{G}(c,v) = x{P}(c,v)$ and $z{G}(c,v) = z{P}(c,v)$.
+$$c$$

+and $v$ , $x_G(c, v) = x_P(c, v)$ and $z_G(c, v) = z_P(c, v)$ .

-Let f_p be the signal the P agent would choose.
-Suppose that $f_p = f_0$.
-(Recall that f_0 is the "signal" that involves no updating from q_0 .)
-Then the G agent will clearly choose f_0 ; her utility will be negative otherwise.
-Suppose that $f_p \neq f_0$.
-Then, since the P gets positive utility from getting this signal, so will the G agent (her utility is the same in this case as the P's agent).
+Proof: Let $f_p$ be the signal the P agent would choose.
+Suppose that $f_P = f_0$ .
+(Recall that $f_0$ is the "signal" that involves no updating from $q_0$ .)
+Then the G agent will clearly choose $f_0$ ; her utility will be negative otherwise.
+Suppose that $f_p \neq f_0$ .
+Then, since the P gets positive utility from getting this signal, so will the G agent (her utility is the same in this case as the P agent's).
 Since she gets non-positive utility from choosing any other signal, she will choose the signal.
 Since the G agent is fibbe to the P agent, she will choose to engage in the activity given the exact same set of realizations as does the P agent.
+Q.E.D.

 An immediate corollary to Lemma 2 is, of course, that a G agent will obtain full information whenever it is readily available.
-Indeed, returning to issues of Section 5, we can use this model to consider a form of social implications would be identical if the agent experienced disutility from suboptimal information-gathering whether or not she engaged in the activity.
+Indeed, returning to issues of Section 5, we can use this model to consider a form of social influence that would clearly be useful: We should encourage people to recognize and disapprove of their self-serving biases, and to develop skills at unbiasing their thought process.
+Under one interpretation, getting people to disparage of belief manipulation might be considered an attempt to change their preferences.
+But it can also be interpreted as an informational intervention, where society wants to encourage an awareness that we tend to perceive things self-servingly.
+Consider the Messick and Sentis quote in the introduction, for

+&lt;sup>28This definition assumes that the agent derives no disutility from belief manipulation if she does not engage in the activity.
+But the behavioral implications would be identical if the agent experienced disutility from suboptimal information-gathering whether or not she engaged in the activity.

-In a previous draft of the paper, I developed a more complicated information structure than in Section 3 that allows us to consider assumptions in between a R agent and G agent, and which assumes a kind of 'bounded awareness' of, or bounded compunction regarding, belief manipulation that seems consonant with psychological evidence.
+$^{29}$ In a previous draft of the paper, I developed a more complicated information structure than in Section 3 that allows us to consider assumptions in between a R agent and G agent, and which assumes a kind of 'bounded awareness' of, or bounded compunction regarding, belief manipulation that seems consonant with psychological evidence.
 Imagine, for instance, that an agent feels an obligation to gather manifestly available information about whether the activity causes harm, but that she feels no moral obligation to gather information about whether such information is available, nor even to find out how to gather the information when she knows that it is probably available.
 That is, an agent holds herself "first-order" morally responsible, but not "second-order" responsible for finding out the consequences of her action.